Seven Impacts of the new UAE Bankruptcy Law

 - Accountability for failure to file for bankruptcy is avoided

 - Possibility of rehabilitating the company if the situation warrants it

 Be attentive dealing with the new UAE Bankruptcy Law:

 While the impact has been positive it is equally important to be cautious before dealing with the New UAE Insolvency Law.

 - The law instructs stringent penalties for violators who misuse the law and declare themselves insolvent deliberately.

 - Under the new law if found guilty of misapplication, prison sentence up to five years and a fine of Dh1 million will be charged on the violators.

-While the New UAE Insolvency Law generates a robust legal insolvency framework that asserts protection of the investor, more and more number of businessmen are seeking investments make sure you are not left behind!
+While the New UAE Insolvency Law generates a robust legal insolvency framework that asserts protection of the investor, more and more businessmen are seeking investments to make sure you are not left behind!